carolsemerano/UFO/README.md

 ![Default](static/images/DefaultVisualisation.png)

-- User can fill any of the available filters, or combine multiple filters to create a criteria.
+- Users can fill any of the available filters, or combine multiple filters to create a criteria.

 ![Filter](static/images/Filters.png)